lillgodi/YouTube-Information-Panels-Audit-2023/README.md

 Our experiments collect 309 survey responses and 620 queries used in the audit.
 Demographic questions were also collected.
 Here you will find 5 files across two parts: raw survey data, grouping queries, and audit data.\

-*To load the json file into a Pandas DataFrame, use the attribute `orient='split`.
+*To load the json file into a Pandas DataFrame, use the attribute `orient='split'`.

 **1. Raw data**